hamsterhq/hamster/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/85/Syrian_hamster_filling_his_cheek_pouches_with_Dandelion_leaves.JPG/320px-Syrian_hamster_filling_his_cheek_pouches_with_Dandelion_leaves.JPG" alt="Hamster Wikimedia Image"/>
 </p>

+**Update:** Migrating to https://github.com/hamsterhq.
+The new organisation also has the android client code with an upcoming example app.

 **Hamster** is a simplistic parse.com like backend as a service(BaaS).It provides a REST interface to datastores for CRUD operations plus some helper services.

 A proper documentation will be released when the code is more stable.
 Code is well commented with feature complete test coverage.